funcool/buddy-sign/doc/01-jwt.md

 | RSA-OAEP-256   | RSA OAEP with SHA256 | `:rsa-oaep-256` | Asymetric key pair |

-The *content encryption algoritms* are responsible of encrypt the content.
+The *content encryption algoritms* are responsible to encrypt the content.
 This is a table that exposes the currently supported _Content Encryption Algorithms_ (all specified in the JWA RFC):